muquit/clip-httpd/README.md

 The server run on my Mac and allows me to copy text or content of large text file to the Mac clipboard.
 Especially for text files, it is certainly much simpler than starting a scp session to copy a file.
-On macOS I just run
+On MacOS, to copy content from clipboard to a file, I just run
 ```bash
 pbpaste > file.txt
 ```
-to copy the content to a file.

 It  works on Windows and
 Linux as well, because it uses the go module [clipboard](https://github.com/atotto/clipboard) for copying text